Installation instructions

 pip install qiskit-addon-cutting

-Users who wish to develop in the repository or run the notebooks locally may want to install from source.
+If you plan to develop in the repository or run the notebooks locally, install from source.

 In either case, the first step is to clone the qiskit-addon-cutting repository.